Our Financial Inclusion Officers are on hand to support you in a range of ways, including:

 - Help to build links with local financial support services

 Your Housing Officer will provide you with any support that you need to make applications for Housing Benefit.
 In addition, if you have a Floating Support Officer, they will be able to help you with budgeting and managing your money.

-You may find the Entitled To website useful to check your benefits and see if you are getting all that you may be entitled to receive.
-If you do use this website and have any queries about your benefits as a result please contact the Housing Management team who can ask our Financial Inclusion Officer to make contact with you to assist.
+You may also find the Entitled To website useful to check your benefits and see if you are getting all that you may be entitled to receive.
+If you do use this website and have any queries about your benefits as a result please contact your Housing Officer who can ask our Financial Inclusion Officer to make contact with you to assist.